Darenson/Binance/README.md

 ### To build this project perform the following steps:

 Clone the GitHub repository
-Install the library requirements from the requirements.txt file Run the command python app.py on the terminal.
-Make sure that you are executing this command from the directory of the file.

 To view the live site visit: [http://cryptobinancedemo.us-west-1.elasticbeanstalk.com/](http://cryptobinancedemo.us-west-1.elasticbeanstalk.com/)

 ### Setup to run the project
 1. Flask App

+Clone the GitHub repository.
+Install the library requirements from the `requirements.txt` file.
+Change the  Run the command python `app.py` on the terminal.
+Make sure that you are executing this command from the directory of the file.

-2. Docker
+3. Docker

 #### Dockerfile
 Create a Dockerfile, which is a list of commands that the Docker client calls while creating an image.
 It's a simple way to automate the image creation process.
 View sample Dockerfile [here](https://github.com/Darenson/Capstone_BinanceFlask_Docker_Kubernetes/blob/master/Dockerfile)